SURVIVAL STRATEGIES

 Throughout evolution, it's been the natural way to switch off, stop doing or wanting anything, and be actively receptive for a moment.

-Whereas vulnerable animals usually alternate panoramic and focused sensing, predators combine the two.
+Vulnerable animals alternate panoramic and focused sensing.

 The Human Experiment

 Humans secured their survival by developing advanced focusing abilities.
 Unlike all other animals, we learnt how to survive without actively using our panorama senses.We developed an astounding ability to think and understand – to focus on memories and to learn.
 We discovered how to shape flint tools, to make fire, and wheels, and gradually our modern civilisation developed.
-Focusing can be amazingly clever and creative, and it gets things done.
+Focusing can be amazingly clever and creative – and it gets things done.

 Our only knowledge of panoramic sensing comes from the subliminal use of the horizontal peripheries when driving, to alert us to something we might need to focus on.